jeroen/V8/README.md

 sudo yum install v8-devel
 ```

-On __OS-X__ use [v8-315](https://github.com/Homebrew/homebrew-versions/blob/master/v8-315.rb) (**not** regular v8) from Homebrew versions:
+On __OS-X__ use [v8@3.15](https://github.com/Homebrew/homebrew-core/blob/master/Formula/v8@3.15.rb) (**not** regular v8) from Homebrew:

 ```
-brew tap homebrew/versions
+brew remove v8
-brew install v8-315
+brew install v8@3.15
 ```

 On other systems you might need to install libv8 from source.
-A patched version of V8 3.14 is available from https://github.com/v8-314/v8.
+A compatible version of V8 3.14 is available from https://github.com/v8-314/v8.
 Build instructions are in the `build` directory.